 A doctor is an important step on the autism journey.
 There are many safe and effective biomedical therapies that can be helpful for your child.
 Examples include: Methyl B12 injections, nutritional therapy, homeopathy, dietary treatments and immune modulation.

-Find a doctor who stays up-to-date with information and experience in treating children on the spectrum.
+Remarkable improvements have been seen in some children who receive biomedical treatments.
+Find a doctor who stays up-to-date with information and has experience in treating children on the spectrum.

-Address your child’s diet:
+8. Address your child’s diet:

 The foods your child eats directly effects the ability of your child’s brain and body to develop and function properly.
 Remove additives, preservatives & dyes from all foods.
 Go organic if you can and eat as many whole, fresh foods as possible.
 Get some good recipes and experiment with vegetables!
 Your child will only eat them if he sees you eating (and enjoying) them, so get creative and have fun!